LunNova/optiepub/README.md

 # OptiEPUB

-OptiEPUB is a command-line tool for optimizing EPUB files.
+OptiEPUB is a command-line tool for optimizing EPUB files by [LunNova](https://lunnova.dev/).

 ## Installation